-SPECIAL NEEDS & MONITORING

-Special Needs

-Blackfriars welcomes students with disabilities and will try to meet your needs wherever possible.
+SPECIAL NEEDS Special Needs Blackfriars welcomes students with disabilities and will try to meet your needs wherever possible.
 The information you give on the application form will help in this.
 It will also be used to monitor progress in equal opportunities.
 If you have a disability, special needs (including dyslexia or another specific learning difficulty) or a medical condition, please select the most appropriate code(s) and enter it in the box labelled 'Special Needs' at section three of the application form.
-If you do not have a disability, special need or a medical condition, use code 0.

-- 0 No disability or special need 6 You have mental

-- 1 You have dyslexia

-- 2 You are blind or partially sighted

-- 3 You are deaf or hard of hearing

-- 4 You use a wheelchair or have mobility difficulties

-- 5 You need personal care and assistance

-- 5 You have mental health difficulties

-- 7 You have a disability that cannot be seen, for example diabetes, epilepsy, or a heart condition

-- 8 You have a disability, special need, or medical condition not listed above

-Ethnic Monitoring

-Blackfriars is required by law to monitor the ethnicity of its applicants as part of its commitment to equal opportunities in higher education.
-You are therefore asked to identify yourself by one of the ethnicities listed below and enter the appropriate code in the box labelled 'ethnicity' at section three of the application form.

-White

-- 1 British

-- 2 Irish

-- 3 Other white background Mixed

-- 4 White and Black Caribbean

-- 5 White and Black African

-- 6 White and Asian

-- 7 Other mixed background

-Black or Black British

-- 8 Black Caribbean

-- 9 Black African

-- 10 Other black background

-Asian or Asian British

-- 11 Indian

-- 12 Pakistani

-- 13 Bangladeshi

-- 14 Chinese

-- 15 Other Asian background

-- Other

-- 16 Other

-Criminal Convictions

-If you have any criminal convictions enter 'Y' in the box labelled 'Convictions' at section three of the application form.
+If you do not have a disability, special need or a medical condition, use code 0. - 0 No disability or special need 6 You have mental - 1 You have dyslexia - 2 You are blind or partially sighted - 3 You are deaf or hard of hearing - 4 You use a wheelchair or have mobility difficulties - 5 You need personal care and assistance - health difficulties - 7 You have a disability that cannot be seen, for example diabetes, epilepsy, or a heart condition - 8 You have a disability, special need, or medical condition not listed above Criminal Convictions If you have any criminal convictions enter 'Y' in the box labelled 'Convictions' at section three of the application form.
 Otherwise enter'N'.
 You do not need to declare any convictions for UK motoring offences for which you received only a fine or three penalty points, nor spent convictions as defined by the Rehabilitation of Offenders Act 1974.
 Failure to disclose a conviction may lead to the withdrawal of any offer made.

-VISITING STUDENT PROGRAMME APPLICATION FORM

-1. ABOUT YOU

-Surname

-Forename(s)

-Date of Birth

-Home University/College

-University/College Address

-University/College Email Address

-Home Address

-Home Telephone

-Personal Email Address

-2. ENCLOSURES

-Please enclose: